 When you book a consultation with one of the Cadogan Clinic’s expert dermatologists, you will be asked questions about your medical history and about potential allergens that you may be coming into contact with.
 This will help the dermatologist build up a picture of when and where your skin is being exposed to potential allergens.
 You may be asked to bring in any items from home which you believe may be triggering your symptoms, such as soaps and cosmetics, and a list of ingredients of household products that you use which may also be causing flare-ups, such as laundry detergent.

 In order to establish the cause, a patch test will be carried out.
 Each suspected allergen will be applied to your back using a small disc, measuring around 1cm in diameter.
-These discs are taped in place and left for 48 hours, or until your next visit to the clinic, when the dermatologist will take note of any reactions.
-Sometimes additional patches may be added at this visit.
+These discs are taped in place and left for 48 hours, or until your next visit to the clinic.
+When the discs are removed by your dermatologist, any areas of skin that have reacted will show the substances you are allergic to.
+Sometimes additional patches may be added at this visit to establish any extra allergens.
 It is important that these do not get wet, so you should avoid showers, baths, swimming and any excessive sweating for this 48 hour period.
 Patch testing is painless and does not involve any needles.
 It is also a good way of diagnosing skin allergies in children.

 If the dermatologist suspects a reaction to sunlight, then part of your arm or back may be exposed to UV light for photopatch testing.

-Another method used to diagnose skin allergies is skin prick testing.
+Another method used to diagnose Skin Allergies is skin prick testing.
 This particular method involves putting a drop of liquid onto your forearm that contains a substance you may be allergic to.
 The skin under the drop is then gently pricked.
 If you are allergic to the substance that has been introduced, you should expect to see the appearance of an itchy red bump within 15 minutes.
 The test is not painful, although some people may find it a bit uncomfortable.
-Although it is tempting, you should avoid taking antihistamines before the test, because these can interfere with the results.
 Blood tests may be used alongside skin prick testing to aid the diagnostic process.
 A blood sample will be analysed for specific antibodies produced by the immune system in response to an allergen.

 It is very important that you do not try any sort of allergy diet without medical advice.
 You should always follow all the directions issued by your dermatologist.